-Grown from sentient and self-healing essence from Scitha biotechnology, City 5 is now over ten miles wide and home to over 20,000 people.
-It has its own identity and sense of purpose, ambivalent towards its citizens.
+Grown from sentient and self-healing essence from Scitha biotechnology, City 5 is now over 20 km wide and home to over 30,000 people.

 The star-shaped city has its own identity and sense of purpose – including misleading its citizens.
 Martial centurions and serving a self-indulgent elite control the city.
 The unprivileged workers of City 5 are slaves and the city determines their life spans.
 Several cults exist, including believers in the ‘all-seeing eye’.
 Dynasties scheme and conspire to take control, but the Darke family is the most successful.